ksnugroho/EmoTweetID/README.md

 - **`05-word-embedding-training.ipynb`**
   Training scripts for Word2Vec and fastText models using the cleaned tweet corpus.
 - **`06-word-embedding-visualization.ipynb`**
-  Visualization of trained word embeddings using dimensionality reduction techniques (e.g., t-SNE).
+  Visualization of trained word embeddings using dimensionality reduction techniques.
 - **`nrc_id.json`**
   Indonesian NRC Emotion Lexicon used for lexicon-based annotation.